 Antiperspirants

-Deodorant can help with reducing body odor but if you are looking for a product to reduce sweat, try using antiperspirants.
+Deodorant can help reduce body odor, but if you are looking for a product to reduce sweat, try using antiperspirants.
 Over-the-counter antiperspirants have aluminum salts as their active ingredients.
-These salts absorb the moisture, turn into a gel, and block your sweat glands from producing sweat.
+These salts absorb moisture, turn into a gel, and block your sweat glands from producing sweat.

 These antiperspirants work for most individuals.
-If they do not work for you, you can use stronger antiperspirants with 13% of aluminum salts in them.
+If they do not, you can use stronger antiperspirants with 13% aluminum salts.
 You can use them after bathing or at night when your body is cool.

 Absorbent Products